edrob999/Lock-Unlock-Sheet/README.md

-> [!CAUTION]
-> This ReadMe and repo is still a work-in-process.
-Its not really ready to look at yet
-> <BR>
-> You're welcome to browse, but I'm still experimenting with stuff

 Lock-Unlock-Sheet
 =================

 > [!NOTE]
-> This is my first GitHub open source repo! **Please :star: if you think it will be useful for people.**
+> This is my first GitHub open source repo! **Please :star: if you think this sample is useful for Apps Script developers.**
 > <BR>

 This repo demonstrates how to programatically lock/unlock cells in a Google sheet